Article: The Art of Living on Purpose: What It Feels Like When Every Day Aligns

 This feeling starts appearing in smaller moments too.
 The way fifteen minutes of actually listening to music, not just as background sound, but as the main event can feel more spacious than an hour of scrolling.
 The way choosing to walk somewhere instead of driving can turn a simple errand into something that feeds you.

-Research on values-based living shows that people who regularly align their actions with their core values report higher levels of life satisfaction and lower levels of decision fatigue.
+Research on values-based living suggests that people who regularly align their actions with their core values often report higher levels of life satisfaction and lower levels of decision fatigue.
 When choices flow from a consistent internal framework, the brain doesn't have to work as hard to navigate daily decisions.

 What Quiet Confidence Actually Feels Like